-- a) Number of pieces: youth must know the approx. number of pieces used in assembly.
+- (a) Number of pieces: youth must know the approx. number of pieces used in assembly.
 For kits, this number is on the box.
-It is understood that after a long creative process, it may be difficult to know exact number of small pieces; the youth must provide an estimate rounded to 25. - b) Diagram: (Diagrams are required) A diagram could be a photograph printed on printer paper, a scale drawing on graph paper, a photocopy of an instruction sheet or a variable scale rough drawing.
+It is understood that after a long creative process, it may be difficult to know exact number - (b) Diagram: (Diagrams are required) A diagram could be a photograph printed on printer paper, a scale drawing on graph paper, a photocopy of an instruction sheet or a variable scale rough drawing.
 Relevant labels and explanation must be added.